lake-wg/authz/draft-ietf-lake-authz.md

 * Payload is the serialization of the Voucher Request object, as specified in {{voucher_request}}.
 * Content-Format (Content-Type) is set to "application/lake-authz-voucherrequest+cbor"

-In case of successful processing at W, W MUST issue a 200 OK response with payload containing the serialized Voucher Response object, as specified in {{voucher_response}}.
+In case of successful processing at W, W MUST issue a response such that:

+* Status code is 200 OK if using HTTP, or 2.04 Changed if using CoAP
+* Payload is the serialized Voucher Response object, as specified in {{voucher_response}}
+* Content-Format (Content-Type) is set to "application/lake-authz-voucherresponse+cbor"

 In case of error, two cases should be considered:

-* U cannot be identified: this happens either if W fails to process the Voucher Request, or if it succeeds but ID_U is considered unknown to W. In this case, W MUST reply with a 400 Bad Request.
+* U cannot be identified: this happens either if W fails to process the Voucher Request, or if it succeeds but ID_U is considered unknown to W. In this case, W MUST reply with 400 Bad Request if using HTTP, or 4.00 if using CoAP.
 * U is identified but unauthorized: this happens if W is able to process the Voucher Request, and W recognizes ID_U as a known device, but the access policies forbid enrollment.
-For example, the policy could enforce enrollment within a delimited time window, via a specific V, etc. In this case, W MUST reply with a 401 Unauthorized code, where the payload is the serialized error_content object.
-The latter MAY be used by V to prepare an EDHOC error "Access Denied", see {{err-handling}}.
+For example, the policy could enforce enrollment within a delimited time window, via a specific V, etc. In this case, W MUST reply with a 403 Forbidden code if using HTTP, or 4.03 if using CoAP; the payload is the serialized error_content object, with Content-Format (Content-Type) set to "application/lake-authz-vouchererror+cbor".
+The payload MAY be used by V to prepare an EDHOC error "Access Denied", see {{err-handling}}.

 ### Certificate Request (/certrequest)